marcodiiga/marcodiiga.github.io/_posts/2015-09-17-box-stacking-problem.markdown

            \end{cases}
 $$

 Particular attention has to be paid for the rotation code.
-If the problem allows for any number of rotations along any axis **and** no box can be used more than once (as in the instance above), the rotation has to keep a reference to its originating box.
+If the problem allows for any number of rotations along any axis **and** no box can be used more than once (as in the instance above), the rotation has to keep a reference to its originating box and disallow the same box to appear more than once in the stack associated with every dynamic programming substate.
 This is not immediately obvious but has to be kept in mind nonetheless (*hint: the problem is better visualized with multiple instances of the same \\( \{ 1,2,3 \} \\) box*).

 {% highlight c++ %}
 #include <iostream>